open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

       - uses: actions/checkout@v3
         if: ${{ github.event_name == 'pull_request' }}
         with:
-          # target branch is needed in order to perform a diff and check only the changed files
+          # target branch is needed to perform a diff and check only the changed files
           ref: ${{ github.base_ref }}

       - uses: actions/checkout@v3